golovasteek/web_monitor/README.md

 ## Design Notes

 The Web Monitor toolset was design with modularity in mind.
 The idea is, that there is a data producers and consumers.
 The data producers are configured by `sink` parameter, which should be a data consumer.
-Data consumer could be any callable object, which is called with every item of the data.
+Data consumer could be any callable object, which is called with collection of the data iterms.
+If call to the "sink" did not throw exception, than all the data is considered to be processed, otherwise retry of the processing is needed.